MHCPPrograms/worlds-documentation/README.md

 ## 🎯 Tutorial's objective:
  Today we will learn about in-world monetization and purchases and their rules also following their types.
 Secondly,we will learn how to come up with valuable monetization ideas and identify a system or sequence for the following idea.
 At the end of the tutorial you will be able to identify valuable ideas for in-world monetization and fully understand the concept of monetization.
 ## 📖 Definition:
-Monetization - is the process of earning money from a business.
+Monetization - is the process of earning money from a business in this case world.
 In this tutorial it will be about earning from in-world purchases.

 ## 🧾 What is In - world purchase ?